 Unfortunately, these kinds of doctors are few and far between anymore.

-To me, there is nothing worse than an ignorant doctor that refuses to refine their knowledge or skill set.
+To me, nothing is worse than an ignorant doctor who refuses to refine their knowledge or skill set.
 Except for maybe when a patient can call them out as being ignorant.
-Let’s face it, Western Medicine can be dangerous and darn near medieval at times; doctors are only human after all.
+Let’s face it; Western Medicine can be dangerous and darn near medieval at times; doctors are only human, after all.
 And think about this: some barely graduated.
 In fact, fifty percent of those who graduated did so at the bottom half of their class.
-The point is that it can be scary when you go to a doctor, only to find that you are more educated on the matter than the person you are seeking medical advice from.
+The point is that it can be scary when you go to a doctor only to find that you are more educated on the matter than the person you are seeking medical advice from.
 This seems to be my experience with Western Medicine for many years now.

-Let me provide you an example of what I am talking about.
-Several years ago, I discovered that I had a small laceration between my nasal vestibule and my inferior turbinate.
-For those not medically savvy, this is that small piece of skin that connects to the septum.
+Let me provide you with an example of what I am talking about.
+Several years ago, I discovered a small laceration between my nasal vestibule and my inferior turbinate.
+For those not medically savvy, this is a small piece of skin connected to the septum.
 It is a very sensitive spot in the nose.
 I speculate that I developed this after blowing my nose a million times during a sinus infection that I had recently acquired during a cold snap.
 The interior of my nose was more than likely chapped, and the excessive and repeated blowing probably caused the cut.

 So I went about healing it like I do any other wound.
-Antibiotic ointment for the first three to four days, followed up by a mixture of honey and Aquaphor for the next three to four days; ensuring the wound stayed moist.
-However, being that this wound was basically set in cartilage, the lack of blood to the location reduced healing time substantially.
+Antibiotic ointment for the first three to four days, followed by a mixture of honey and Aquaphor for the next three to four days, ensuring the wound stays moist.
+However, since this wound was basically set in cartilage, the lack of blood to the location substantially impacted healing time.

 I was also a little concerned about the recent sinus infection and did not want that infection to get into the wound.
 This is because it can become problematic at times.
-So, I thought I would do the “right thing” and just have it double checked to make sure that I had not fallen victim to some kind of secondary infection that I could not see.
+So, I thought I would do the “right thing” and just have it double-checked to ensure that I had not fallen victim to some kind of secondary infection that I could not see.
 After all, one should never mess around with infections in the head.
 So I set an appointment with an Ear, Nose, and Throat Doctor.

 The point is that many types of broad-spectrum antibiotics can be extremely problematic for people without an appendix.
 True, they can cause issues for people with an appendix as well, but the point is that without the appendix, it becomes dangerous.
-The side-effects are usually brutal and long-lasting and can include some of the hardest fungal infections to treat in the human body.
-This, because the body does not have the appendix which harbors the bacteria necessary to fight off such fungus.
+The side effects are usually brutal and long-lasting and can include some of the hardest fungal infections to treat in the human body.
+This is because the body does not have an appendix that harbors the bacteria necessary to fight off the fungus.

 So let me get back to the story.
 I made an appointment with an ENT Specialist.
-He looked at the cut, said it was not too bad but that I had some inflammation there (which is good by the way, because it shows blood flow to the area of concern).
-Then he said what older doctors usually say in this situation: “Well, I’m going to prescribe an antibiotic…” and then tells me why and how it will help.
+He looked at the cut and said it was not too bad but that I had some inflammation there (which is good, by the way, because it shows blood flow to the area of concern).
+Then he said what older doctors usually say in this situation: “Well, I’m going to prescribe an antibiotic…” and then told me why and how it would help.

 As he began writing, he asked me directly… “You don’t have any allergies do you?”
-Never mind that I had already written down on his visit questionnaire that I have reactions to certain antibiotic – that was literally right in front of him – my retort was “Yes!”
+Never mind that I had already written down on his visit questionnaire that I have reactions to certain antibiotics – that was literally right in front of him – my retort was, “Yes!”
 Then he asked me what those reactions were.

-I told him I was not interested in a fecal matter transplant at that point but mainly because I did not have access to a healthy donor at that time.
-Again; I got the blank look.
-However, you could see he clearly understood that I knew exactly what I was talking about, but that he was unaware of what I was saying.
-A few seconds later, he responded with “Jesus!!
+I told him I was not interested in a fecal matter transplant at that point, but mainly because I did not have access to a healthy donor at that time.
+Again, I got a blank look.
+However, you could see he clearly understood that I knew exactly what I was talking about but that he was unaware of what I was saying.
+A few seconds later, he responded with, “Jesus!!
 Well, we don’t want that, do we?”
-I responded simply with “Nope!”
+I responded simply with, “Nope!”

-I was floored, to say the least.
-This doctor, in spite of having heard what I had just told him, was willing to write me a prescription of death and send me on my way over a tiny cut in my nose.
-Of course, you are probably thinking “Death, David?
+I was floored.
+This doctor, despite having heard what I had just told him, was willing to write me a prescription of death and send me on my way over a tiny cut in my nose.
+Of course, you are probably thinking, “Death, David?
 Really?”
-Yes really, but let me explain.
+Yes, really, but let me explain.

-It is through the same mechanism of bacterial suppression that doxycycline (or almost any antibiotic) can lead to the overgrowth of fungus and yeast infections.
+Through the same mechanism of bacterial suppression, Doxycycline (or almost any antibiotic) can lead to the overgrowth of fungus and yeast infections.
 This is because the number of good bacteria is no longer present to suppress the yeast and fungal growth within the intestine.
 Of course, this does not include the other antibiotic-resistant bugs that would enjoy the space as well, not to mention the suppression of my immune system to fight off other invaders (Saey, 2016).

 Furthermore, it is important to remember that even the best doctors do not know everything.
 Sometimes they make horrible mistakes (like the one this doctor made that day).
 In fact, when you think about health-related deaths, it might interest you to know that depending on which statistics you want to review, iatrogenic death (death caused by doctors and/or medical treatments) is a leading cause of death in the United States; competing with both heart disease and cancer (Null, Dean, Feldman, Rasio & Smith, 2016). – UPDATE: These numbers have been revised down a bit but it’s still exceptionally high.

 The kicker is this: there would have been no recourse worth the agony I would have gone through having taken the prescribed drug.
-He could have ruined my life with the stroke of a pen, had I only listened.
+He could have ruined my life with the stroke of a pen had I only listened.
 So my advice in this article is simple; do not blindly follow anything – even my work.
-If you are one who would simply follow the words of a doctor without question, then I would like to provide two important words for your consideration: “Second Opinion”.
+If you would simply follow a doctor’s words without question, I would like to provide two important words for your consideration: “Second Opinion.”
 Of course, this goes for anyone who feels as though the first opinion you received did not sit well with you.

 Now, I am not saying doctors are bad.
 I am also not bashing the medical community.
-I am just saying; take some responsibility for your health and beware of the ignorant doctor.
-Seek out a doctor that adheres to logic and reason, and might actually be willing to listen to their patients.
+I am just saying; you take some responsibility for your health and beware of the ignorant doctor.
+Seek out a doctor who adheres to logic and reason and is willing to listen to their patients.